CourseReps/ECEN489-Fall2015/Emails/README.md

 # Emails

-Email correspondence for this course is communicated through the following moderated group(s) at Texas A&M University.
+Email correspondence for this course is communicated through the following moderated groups at Texas A&M University.

 * cs-ecen489501-fall2015
 * cs-ecen689605-fall2015